Wrongful Termination Due to Illness in California: Laws, Employee Rights & Legal Options

 • Your illness or medical condition

-• Your request for medical leave (self or family)
+• Your request for medical leave (for self or family)

 • Your need for reasonable accommodation